-While they published some of this research in the early 80’s, they soon made a strategic decision to end their greenhouse gas research and pursue a deliberate and willful campaign to sabotage the public’s trust for the science associated with climate change.
+While they published some of this research in the early 80s, they soon decided to end their greenhouse gas research and pursue a deliberate and willful campaign to sabotage the public’s trust in the science associated with climate change.

-In 1982, Exxon knew that fossil fuels would be replaced by renewable sources of energy.
+In 1982, Exxon knew that fossil fuels would be replaced by renewable energy sources.
 As Edward E. David, the president of Exxon Research and Engineering, said: “few people doubt that the world has entered an energy transition away from dependence upon fossil fuels and toward some mix of renewable resources that will not pose problems of CO2 accumulation.”
 Corporate executives did not share this information with the general public or Exxon’s shareholders.
-They knew that synthetic oil made from coal, tar sands and shale could significantly boost CO2 emissions, but they did nothing to stop or slow production.
+They knew that synthetic oil made from coal, tar sands, and shale could significantly boost CO2 emissions, but they did nothing to stop or slow production.

 In 1988, after James Hansen warned Congress that climate change had already begun, Exxon deployed a deceitful counter-narrative to muddy the waters of climate science.
 As reported by Motherboard, Exxon poured “at least $16 million dollars into lobbying and advertising campaigns to cast doubt on the scientific evidence about climate change.
 Exxon brazenly declared that “Victory will be achieved when average citizens ‘understand’ (recognize) uncertainties in climate science.”